RickyHal/android-dev-challenge-compose-week-2/README.md

 ## :bulb: Motivation and Context
 <!--- Optionally point readers to interesting parts of your submission. -->
 <!--- What are you especially proud of? -->
 There is animation when the page switches, and listening for state changes using compose state.
-Besides,animateColorAsState is used to change the color of countdown.
+Besides,animateColorAsState is used to change the color of countdown text.

 ## :camera_flash: Screenshots
 <!-- You can add more screenshots here if you like -->